-Being in the relatively early stages of development (The Dawdlers Club, not me), it occured to me that I didn’t have a decent strapline.
+Being in the relatively early stages of development (The Dawdlers Guide, not me), it occurred to me that I didn’t have a decent strapline.
 I wanted something that immediately resonated with those fellow dawdlers in the world, such as ‘Forever plodding on’, ‘Sticking the middle finger up to modern life’ or ‘Bimbling on through life’.
 Before I finally settled on ‘Taking life easy since 1970*’, I almost considered using ‘Not giving a f**k since 1970’.

 (*Interesting point: I found out from my eldest, that in the computing world the beginning of time is in fact, 1970.
 Therefore the club strapline could actually read ‘Taking life easy since the beginning of time’.
 How absolutely awesome is that!!
 Anyway children, back to the missive.)

 Although that strapline was ditched, it did make me wonder as to the usage of expression – ‘not giving a f**k’.
 It is often uttered by those who have reached some sort of psychological end-point, or sudden conclusion, to a complex personal situation in their life.
 Occasionally the F-word is preceeded by the word ‘flying’, which always makes me smirk, as I end up with a mental picure of Sir David Attenborough hunkering down, observing through a set of binos (Binoculars) – “In the distance you can just make out a ficken of flying f**ks.
 If you look really carefully, you can just make out their distinctive extended position of their middle finger….”

 But ‘giving a f**k’, airbourne or otherwise, is often utilised in two scenarios: 1) With reference to ones’ personal situation – “I don’t give a f**k anymore” or 2) With reference to another -“I don’t give a f**k what you think”.
 Whatever the context, both express that the person uttering the f**k, basically doesn’t care.